Jyoti312004/FeedBuzz/README.md

 # FeedBuzz - Social Media Platform

 FeedBuzz is a social media platform designed for content sharing and engagement.
-Users can register, create profiles, share content, interact with posts, follow other users, and engage in real-time chat.
+Users can register, create profiles, share content, interact with posts, follow other user.
 Built with the MERN stack, it ensures performance, security, usability, and compatibility.

 ## Key Features:
 - **User Registration and Authentication:** Register and authenticate securely.